 Our goal is to give you the tools and confidence you need to improve your finances.
 Although we receive compensation from our partner lenders, whom we will always identify, all opinions are our own.
 Credible Operations, Inc. NMLS # 1681276, is referred to here as "Credible."

 Home equity loans allow you to borrow money using the equity in your home as collateral, possibly at a lower interest rate than a personal loan.
 You’ll get a lump sum loan that you can use for home renovations, paying down debt, or even to finance your child’s college education.

 But keep in mind that home equity loans come with their own benefits and drawbacks — so they aren’t right for everyone.

 Here’s what you should know about home equity loans:

 - How does a home equity loan work?

-- Types of home equity loans
+- HELOC vs. home equity loan

-- How to get a home equity loan in 4 steps
+- How to get a home equity loan

 What is a home equity loan?